fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://lethanhphuc-pk.medium.com/bugbounty-xss-with-markdown-exploit-fix-on-opensource-1baecebe9645">-XSS with Markdown — Exploit & Fix on OpenSource</a>

 <a href="https://dhiyaneshgeek.github.io/web/security/2021/09/04/dependency-confusion/">-Dependency Confusion</a>

+<a href="https://notifybugme.medium.com/exploiting-s3-bucket-with-path-folder-to-access-pii-info-of-a-bank-91d8563cb45">-Exploiting S3 bucket with path folder to Access PII info of A BANK</a>

 <a href="https://infosecwriteups.com/hunting-for-prototype-pollution-and-its-vulnerable-code-on-js-libraries-5bab2d6dc746">-Hunting for Prototype Pollution and it’s vulnerable code on JS libraries</a>